Learning logical Pauli noise in quantum error correction: Moments

 It is well known that $\fourier{U_\stabs} = \Phi_{\stabs^\perp} = \Phi_\logops$, where $\Phi_{\logops}$ is the indicator function of $\logops$ \cite{mao2005_convolutionalfactorgraphs}.
 Therefore the logical channel can be characterized in Fourier space by the moments

-This is a special instance of the averaging/subsampling-duality explained in \cite{mao2005_convolutionalfactorgraphs}.
+This is a special instance of the averaging or subsampling duality explained in \cite{mao2005_convolutionalfactorgraphs}.
 To summarize the above discussion, the logical channel is fully characterized by the moments corresponding to logical operators.
-The estimation problem can then be phrased as follows: Given the moments $E_\stabs$ of all stabilizers, compute the moments $E_\logops$ of all logical operators.
+The estimation problem can then be phrased as follows: given the moments $E_\stabs$ of all stabilizers, compute the moments $E_\logops$ of all logical operators.